This accessibility statement applies to the London & Quadrant Housing Trust Housing Trust (L&Q) corporate website

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems which aren’t listed on this page or if you think we aren’t meeting accessibility requirements, please send a message to our website team.
+If you find any problems which aren’t listed on this page or if you think we aren’t meeting accessibility requirements, please contact us via webchat or phone.